DaoCloud/DaoCloud-docs/docs/en/docs/kairship/best-practice/fhpa.md

     ![Workload](../images/fhpa02.png)

-2. Click __Federated HPA__ and check if the metrics-server plugin is installed in each working cluster.
+2. Click __Federated HPA__ and check if the metrics-server plugin is installed in each worker cluster.
 The plugin runs as a __Deployments__ in the __amamba-system__ namespace.
 It should be installed and running correctly in all member clusters.

     ![FederatedHPA List](../images/fhpa03.png)